Summary of Federal Employment in Nevada

 This report uses data from the U.S. Bureau of Labor Statistics and the U.S. Department of Labor to look at both overall levels of federal employment in Nevada and to look at claims for unemployment insurance from federal workers in Nevada, as well as providing resources to individuals about such claims.

-The largest federal departments with workers in Nevada as of the second quarter of 2024 are:
+The largest federal departments with workers in Nevada as of the fourth quarter of 2024 are:

 Concentration of Federal Employment by County